c3d/xl/doc/HANDBOOK_2-evaluation.md

 ## Execution phases

-Executing an XL program is the result of three phases, a _parsing phase_ where program source text is converted to a parse tree, a _declaration phase_, where all the declarations are stored in the context, followed by an _evaluation phase_, where statements other than declarations are processed in order.
+Executing an XL program is the result of three phases,

+1. A _parsing phase_ where program source text is converted to a parse tree,
+2. A _declaration phase_, where all the declarations are stored in the context,
+3. An _evaluation phase_, where statements other than declarations are processed in order.

 The execution phases are designed so that in a very large number of cases, it is at least conceptually possible to do both the parsing and